inspired/TA-cisco_ios/README.txt

 The Cisco Networks Add-On (TA-cisco_networks) sets the correct sourcetype and fields used for identifying data from Cisco IOS, IOS XE, IOS XR, NX-OS devices using Splunk® Enterprise.

 Install this Add-On on your search head and indexers/heavy forwarders.
-Install the "Cisco Networks" App on your search head.
+Install the Cisco Networks (cisco_networks) App on your search head.

 Supported data inputs:
 *  Syslog